sashinpivotal/pcf-dev-students-notes/README.md

 ### Lab extras

 -   In the PaperTrail dashboard, try to filter only logs from `CELL`
--   Try different syslog drainers such as Kibana or Splunk
+-   Try different syslog drainers such as ELK/Kibana or Splunk

 ## Manipulating Routes - Blue/Green Deployment